Please Note: These guidelines are general suggestions. When in doubt, please refer to your assignment for specifics.

-Be sure your Introduction makes a clear, general point, which you can then back up with specifics as you lead to your Thesis Statement.
+Be sure your Introduction makes a clear, general point, which you can back up with specifics as you lead to your Thesis Statement.

-The final sentence in your Introduction paragraph should be your Thesis Statement: a single, clear and concise sentence stating your essay’s main idea or argument.
+The final sentence in your Introduction paragraph should be your Thesis Statement: a single, clear, and concise sentence stating your essay’s main idea or argument.

 According to Denis Johnson of the Rasmussen College Library, you should think of a thesis statement as one complete sentence that expresses your position or tells your story in a nutshell.

 The Thesis Statement should always take a stand and justify further discussion.

 Now use the Body of your essay to support the main points you presented in your Thesis Statement.
 Develop each point using one or more paragraphs, and support each point with specific details.
 Your details may come from research or your direct experience.
 Refer to your assignment for required supporting documentation (APA citations.)
 Your analysis and discussion of your topic should tie your narrative together and draw conclusions supporting your thesis.

 Use effective transition words and phrases to give your paper “flow,” to connect your ideas, and to move from one supporting statement to another.